alexnec29/Electron/README.md

 # Electron - Electronic Circuit Editor

 ## Description
 During the Introduction to Programming course, I worked on the **Electron project**, an electronic circuit editor designed to allow users to add, remove, rotate, and resize components, create connections between them, and test circuit validity.
 Components were loaded from text files in a PostScript format, with circuits being saved and loaded as text files.
-My role involved writing and testing code for circuit control and interaction using C/C++ and troubleshooting technical challenges This experience strengthened my programming skills, deepened my understanding of electronic circuits, and enhanced my ability to collaborate effectively in a small team setting.
+My role focused on writing and refining C/C++ code for circuit control and interaction, continuously testing and troubleshooting until all functionalities worked as expected.
+This experience strengthened my programming skills, deepened my understanding of electronic circuits, and enhanced my ability to collaborate effectively in a small team setting.

 ## Overview
 **Electron** is an electronic circuit editor built in **C++** using **Code::Blocks** and **graphics.h** for rendering.